evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Sport_Turismo/_index.md

 ## Performance

-With overboost, the Porsche Taycan Sport Turismo has a maximum power of 300KW (408hp).
-Without overboost, it is 240KW (326hp).
-The torque is 345nm with overboost and  without overboost.
+With overboost, the Porsche Taycan Sport Turismo has a maximum power of 300 KW (408 hp / 326 bhp).
+Without overboost, it is 240 KW (326 hp / 402 bhp).
+The torque is 345 nm with overboost and  without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 5,4 seconds.
 The top speed is 230 km/h.

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan Sport Turismo has a maximum power of 350KW (476hp).
-Without overboost, it is 280KW (381hp).
-The torque is 357nm with overboost and  without overboost.
+With overboost, the Porsche Taycan Sport Turismo has a maximum power of 350 KW (476 hp / 381 bhp).
+Without overboost, it is 280 KW (381 hp / 469 bhp).
+The torque is 357 nm with overboost and  without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 5,4 seconds.
 The top speed is 230 km/h.

 ## Battery, range, and charging